yroo1/kratha/README.md

 A mindustry mod about a not-so-green habitable planet *Kratha*

-Heavily focus on a new faction called the Terraplasm inspired by Anuke's unfinished neoplasm.
+Heavily focused on a new faction called the Terraplasm inspired by Anuke's unfinished neoplasm.

 Under heavy development - Approximately 29% finished<br>(README last updated 25/06)